abdrahmansoltan/Learning-Notes/Interviews/3-Interview-Questions.md

 ## Intro

 This file summarizes key topics in this repository (Learning Notes) to be used as a quick reference guide for interviews or study purposes.

 ---

+## Internet & Networking

+### Basics of Networking

+- **What is the internet?**

+  - The Internet is a global network of interconnected computers and servers that communicate using standardized protocols (like TCP/IP) to share information and resources.

+- **What is a protocol?**

+  - A protocol is a set of rules and conventions that govern how data is transmitted and received over a network.
+It ensures that devices can communicate effectively and understand each other.

+- **What is OSI model in short?**

+  - it's a framework that standardizes the steps of how data is transmitted over a network.

+    1. **Physical Layer:**
+       - Deals with the physical connection between devices.
+       - Sends packet to server using cables, wifi, etc.
+    2. **Data Link Layer:**
+       - Responsible for node-to-node data transfer and error detection/correction.
+       - Adds `MAC` address to the packet.
+    3. **Network Layer:**
+       - Manages packet forwarding, and routes.
+       - Adds `IP` address to the packet.
+    4. **Transport Layer:**
+       - Ensures reliable data transfer between devices.
+       - Breaks data into segments and adds `TCP`/`UDP` headers.
+    5. **Session Layer:**
+       - Establishes, maintains, and terminates connections between applications.
+    6. **Presentation Layer:**
+       - Formats data for the application (e.g., encryption (HTTPS, SSL/TLS), compression).
+    7. **Application Layer:**
+       - Process data and adds `HTTP` headers, and resolve domain to IP using `DNS`.

+- **What is a packet?**

+  - A packet is a small unit of data that is transmitted over a network.
+It contains both the **payload** (actual data) and **metadata** (like source and destination addresses) to ensure proper delivery.

+- **How can we ensure that packets are sent and received correctly over the internet?**

+  - Using protocols like `TCP` (Transmission Control Protocol) that establish a connection, ensure data integrity, and manage retransmission of lost packets.
+  - TCP checks that all packets are received and in the correct order.

+- **What is SSL/TLS?**

+  - SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are protocols that provide secure communication over a computer network.
+They encrypt data to protect it during transmission.
+  - It has **Certificate** issued by a trusted authority to verify the identity of a website and establish a secure connection.
+  - it has a **"Handshake"** process to establish a secure connection between a client and server.

+- **What is "Handshake" in SSL/TLS?**

+  - The "Handshake" is a process that occurs when a client (like a web browser) connects to a server (like a website) using SSL/TLS.
+During the handshake, the client and server exchange information to establish a secure connection, including agreeing on encryption methods and verifying the server's identity using its SSL certificate.

+- **What is SSH?**

+  - SSH (Secure Shell) is a protocol used to securely connect to remote computers and servers over an unsecured network.
+It provides encrypted communication, allowing users to execute commands, transfer files, and manage systems remotely while ensuring data confidentiality and integrity.

+- **What is Nginx?**

+  - Nginx is a high-performance web server and **reverse proxy server** that is used to serve static content, handle HTTP requests, and manage load balancing for web applications.
+It is known for its speed, scalability, and ability to handle a large number of concurrent connections efficiently.

+---

+### HTTP

+- **What is HTTP?**

+  - HTTP (HyperText Transfer Protocol) is the protocol used for transmitting data over the web.
+It defines how messages are formatted and transmitted, and how web servers and browsers should respond to various commands.
+  - It's a **stateless** protocol, meaning each request is independent and does not retain any information about previous requests.

+- **What are HTTP methods?**

+  - HTTP methods are standardized ways to interact with resources on a web server.
+Common methods include:
+    - `GET`: Retrieve data from the server.
+    - `POST`: Submit data to the server (e.g., form submission).
+    - `PUT`: Update existing data on the server --> **Replace** the entire resource.
+    - `DELETE`: Remove data from the server.
+    - `PATCH`: Partially update existing data on the server --> **Modify** part of the resource.
+    - `HEAD`: Similar to GET but retrieves only headers, not the body.
+    - `OPTIONS`: Describe communication options for the target resource.

+- **What are difference between PUT vs PATCH?**

+  - `PUT` is used to update or replace an entire resource, while `PATCH` is used to make partial updates to a resource. `PUT` requires the full representation of the resource, whereas `PATCH` only requires the changes to be sent.

+- **What are differences between GET vs POST?**

+  - `GET`
+    - used to retrieve data from a server.
+    - sends data via URL parameters (query string).
+    - can be cached.
+    - less secure as data is visible in the URL.
+    - have limitations on the amount of data that can be sent.
+  - `POST`
+    - used to submit data to a server (e.g., form submission).
+    - sends data in the request `body`.
+    - not cached by default (as requests usually don't result in the same response).
+    - more secure as data is not visible in the URL.
+    - can handle larger amounts of data (big payloads).

+- **What are HTTP status codes?**

+  - HTTP status codes are standardized codes that indicate the result of an HTTP request.
+They are grouped into five categories:
+    - `1xx` (Informational): Request received, continuing process.
+    - `2xx` (Success): Request was successful (e.g., `200 OK`, `201 Created`).
+    - `3xx` (Redirection): Further action needed to complete the request (e.g., `301 Moved Permanently`, `302 Found`).
+    - `4xx` (Client Error): Client-side error (e.g., `400 Bad Request`, `401 Unauthorized`, `404 Not Found`).
+    - `5xx` (Server Error): Server-side error (e.g., `500 Internal Server Error`, `502 Bad Gateway`).

+- **What is the difference between HTTP and HTTPS?**

+  - **HTTP (HyperText Transfer Protocol)** is the standard protocol for transmitting data over the web.
+It is not secure, meaning that data sent between the client and server can be intercepted and read by third parties.
+  - **HTTPS (HyperText Transfer Protocol Secure)** is a secure version of HTTP that uses encryption (SSL/TLS) to protect data during transmission.
+This ensures that data cannot be easily intercepted or tampered with, providing a higher level of security for sensitive information.

+- **What are the 3 main properties of HTTPS?**

+  - **Privacy:** Data is encrypted.
+  - **Integrity:** Data cannot be manipulated (man-in-the-middle attacks).
+  - **Identity:** Confirms that users are communicating with the intended server **(Authentication)**.

+- **What are sessions and cookies?**

+  - **Cookies** are small pieces of data stored on the client-side (browser) that help maintain stateful information between requests.
+They can store user preferences, session identifiers, and other data.
+    - It's because HTTP is stateless, so cookies help remember user sessions.
+  - **Sessions** are server-side storage mechanisms that maintain user state across multiple requests.
+A session is typically identified by a unique session ID, which is often stored in a cookie on the client-side.

+---